It’s Christening Season again…

 Today however, christenings are far more chic affairs.
 We can thank Prince George for bringing them back in vogue.
 Cheap wine has been replaced with Proseco, lacey gowns have been updated with baby suits and bunting.
 Well, there’s still bunting…

 So now Boo is four months old, it was time for his christening.
 However, organising a party while babysitting isn’t the easiest to do.
 So I decided I would take on the challenge of organising it online.
 There’s nothing you can’t buy on the web, and this was going to be a modern baptism anyway.
 With the exception of the Church and reception venue, which needed to be visited, I decided to do everything else online.

 The day was beautiful and just as I had hoped it would be.
 To my amazement, Boo didn’t even cry when the water was poured on his head!
 My top tip is to keep the venues close to each other, which helps with logistics.
 And if like me, you’re strapped for time – definitely do the rest online.

 The only bit of the baptism we didn’t do online.
 I chose my local Church, which required a ‘baptism session’ beforehand and donation of £50.
 It was very simple to book, and having it local made everything a lot easier on the day.
 The reception was a five-minute walk away and a restaurant very welcoming of families.

-If there’s one thing we’ve learnt from K-Middy standing on the stairs of the Lindo wing, it’s that a shawl maketh a baby outfit!
+If there’s one thing we’ve learnt from K-Middy standing on the stairs of the Lindo wing, it’s that a shawl maketh an outfit!

 I wanted a beautiful detailed shawl that would be elegant, soft and comforting.
 I found exactly what I was looking for at JoJo Maman Bebe